rvsingh011/RoleBasedAnsible/ReadMe.md

 # Hackathon Starter Ansible Playbook

-This Ansible playbook deploy the Hackathon Starter, A boilerplate for Node.js web applications to IKS cluster using ansible.
+This playbook demonstrae how to use the Ansible to deploy the Hackathon Starter, A boilerplate for Node.js web applications to IKS cluster using ansible k8 roles.
 Github URL: https://github.com/sahat/hackathon-starter/blob/master/README.md

 ## Steps to run with IBM Cloud Schematics.

-1. Create an `Action` with the following payload.
+1. Create `action.json` with `Action` defination.
+Edit the payload as per your defination and run IBM Cloud CLI `ibmcloud schematics action create -f payload.json`

 ```
 {